Name: Olivier Blanchard

 Languages: French 100%, English 100%, Spanish 34.71%, Italian 2.1%

-I often train company executives and project teams in all matters of social media management and measurement, then help them build and integrate effective programs into every facet of their business, from Public Relations, business development and market research to Human Resources and Customer Support.
+I also train company executives and project teams in all matters of social media management and measurement, then help them build and integrate effective programs into every facet of their business, from Public Relations, business development and market research to Human Resources and Customer Support.

 Find out more at www.TheBrandBuilderMarketing.com.